-On 10 February 2014, the Company announced that Mr. Graeme Ross had resigned as a director of the Company and that Mr. Daryl Hodges had been appointed as a Non-Executive Director of the Company.
-The Company also announced that Mr. Brad Boland, also Chief Financial Officer of the Company, had been appointed Company Secretary, replacing Mr. Tim Miller.
-It was also reported that Ms. Trish Kent, Vice President Corporate Affairs, had retired.
+On 10 February 2014, Mr. Graeme Ross resigned as a director of the Company and Mr. Daryl Hodges was appointed as a non-executive Director.
+Mr. Brad Boland, the Company's Chief Financial Officer, was appointed Company Secretary and Ms. Trish Kent, Vice President Corporate Affairs, retired.